.221 Fireball Ammo

 Application Effective Range (yards) Notes

 Note: Effective ranges can vary based on factors such as bullet selection, shooter skill, wind conditions, and specific firearm characteristics.
-The .221 Fireball is known for its high accuracy and low recoil, making it popular for varmint hunting and precision shooting.
+The .221 Fireball is known for its accuracy and low recoil, making it popular for varmint hunting and target shooting.
 Always prioritize safety and adhere to local laws and regulations.

 Applications for .221 Fireball